PCOS/PCOD affects 15% to 20% women in their reproductive age group in India.

 - Increase the effectiveness of medications doctors recommend

 - Help with infertility for those looking to conceive

 However, it is important to also note that up to 20% of women with PCOS are lean and not overweight but will still face fertility challenges, increased androgens, and the resulting symptoms.

 In a balanced diet, carbohydrates intake is limited as low-fat, high-carbohydrate diets increase insulin levels in the body.
 Instead one should have complex carbohydrates, which raise the blood sugar levels more slowly.
 Some food items that can be included are:

-- High-fiber and non-starchy vegetables, such as broccoli, cauliflower, spinach, green and red peppers and sprouts
+- High-fiber and non-starchy vegetables, such as broccoli, cauliflower, spinach, green and red peppers, and sprouts

-- Lean protein like tofu, chicken, and fish; these don’t provide fiber but are a healthy dietary option.
+- Lean protein like tofu, chicken, and fish; don’t provide fiber but are a healthy dietary option.